 My research lies at the intersection of Artificial Intelligence (AI) and Human-Robot Interaction (HRI).
 I am broadly interested in developing computational methods for transferring information and knowledge between humans and robots, to help one day achieve a mutual and beneficial human-robot relationship.
 This transfer can occur in the context of explainable robot behavior (robot-to-human transfer of information), assistive settings (robot helping human or human helping robot to get to a goal), or through teaching interactions (transfer of knowledge with learning or teaching robots).

-I am currently working as a postdoc in the Socially Intelligent Machines Lab at UT Austin.
-I recently graduated with a dual PhD in Robotics from Carnegie Mellon University (CMU) in Pittsburgh, USA, and the Instituto Superior Técnico (IST) in Lisbon, Portugal.
+I am currently a tenure-track assistant professor in the Department of Computer Science at the Vrije Universiteit (VU) Amsterdam, as part of the Social Artificial Intelligence Group.
+Before joining the VU, I was a postdoctoral fellow in the Socially Intelligent Machines Lab at UT Austin.
+I hold a dual PhD in Robotics from Carnegie Mellon University (CMU) in Pittsburgh, USA, and the Instituto Superior Técnico (IST) in Lisbon, Portugal.
 At CMU, I was part of the Robotics Institute, where I was advised by Prof. Manuela Veloso.
 At IST, I was part of the Group on AI for People and Society (GAIPS), where I was advised by Prof. Francisco Melo.

 I am also a trained contemporary dancer, with a special interest in movement improvisation.
 (Check out the Art section for more information.)
 I hope one day to somehow merge my two passions for robotics and dance.

-*News* I will be joining the Department of Computer Science at Vrije Universiteit (VU) Amsterdam as an assistant professor, as part of the Social Artificial Intelligence Group.
-If you are interested in pursuing a PhD in AI for HRI, please get in touch as I will be looking for students soon.
+*News* If you are interested in pursuing a PhD in interactive robot learning, please get in touch as I will be looking for students soon.